vscode-devcontainer-scrapbook/vscode-devcontainer-terraform-customisable/README.md

 # vscode-devcontainer-terraform-customisable
-Devcontainer for ubuntu with some terraform useful features and extensions built from Dockerfile
+Devcontainer for ubuntu with some terraform useful features and extensions + jq built from Dockerfile